ranger6/ca/tools/README.md

 View and and verify it:

-Of course, this time, the sslCA's certificate gets signed by the root CA.  The Common Name is "RANNA SSL Certificate Authority".
-Here is the sslCA:
+Of course, this time, the sslCA's certificate gets signed by the root CA.  Here is the sslCA:

 ```
 $ cert sslCA/certs/RANNA.sslCA.cert.pem